Annabelle-Metcalfe/south-wales-pottery-club/TESTING.md

 ### HTML Validation ###

-I used W3C Markup Validation service and Jigsaw to ensure there are no errors in the html and CSS.
+I used W3C Markup Validation service and Jigsaw to ensure there are no errors in the HTML and CSS.

 On the initial W3C Validator test an error was found where I had used an `a` element as a decendent of a `button`.
 I tried swapping them around but it came back with the same error.
 I had not realised that a button could not be used for a link before this.
 I removed the button and simply left the `a` element with the styling applied in CSS.
 It looks the same and has the same functionality but now comes back with no error.